 Ministry Saint Joseph’s Hospital in Marshfield has been ranked as one of the best hospitals for 2014-15 in central Wisconsin by U.S. News & World Report.
 The annual U.S. News Best Hospitals rankings, now in their 24th year, recognize hospitals that excel in treating the most challenging patients.

 Ministry Saint Joseph’s Hospital has won a Partner for Change Award from practice Greenhealth.
 Practice Greenhealth is the nation’s leading health care community that empowers its members to increase their efficiencies and environmental stewardship while improving patient safety and care through tools, best practices and knowledge.

-Kim Beyer, a registered nurse on the 7 North Unit at Ministry Saint Joseph’s Hospital to receive the DAISY award for Extraordinary Nurses.
+Micki Free and Jeannie Matsche, RNs in the Neonatal Intensive Care Unit at Ministry Saint Joseph’s Children’s Hospital, are the latest to receive DAISY award for Extraordinary Nurses.
 The award is given monthly to nurses who consistently demonstrate excellence through their clinical expertise and extraordinary compassionate care.
 They are recognized as outstanding role models in the hospital’s nursing community.